laravel/laravel/README.md

 In computer science, code coverage is a measure used to describe the degree to which the source code of a program is tested by a particular test suite.
 A program with high code coverage has been more thoroughly tested and has a lower chance of containing software bugs than a program with low code coverage.

-You can see the report open _index.html_ in the reports folder.
+You can see the report open _index.html_ in the report's folder.

 ### Dusk Test